lakucjohn/bulksms/README.md

 # bulksms
-This is a plain bulk sms application
+This portion is adding delivery reports to the project